calyston/calyston/README.md

-## Hello, my name is Christine.
-I'm a Front-End Web Developer. 🌞
+## Hello, my name is Christine and I'm a Front-End Developer.

 ## Languages I work with: